Numerical Generalized Randomized HMC processes for restricted domains: Introduction

-The GRHMC approach modifies the standard HMC by randomizing the duration of the continuous-time Hamiltonian flow of the position for the variables to be simulated and the momentum and allowing adaptive step sizes for the numerical integration used to approximate the Hamiltonian dynamics.
-This special design makes the GRHMC more suitable for developing procedures for exploring constrained distributions than the standard HMC with its typically fixed step-size numerical integration.
 In a standard HMC implementation, if the Hamiltonian flow collides with the boundary of the restricted domain within the interval of a numerical integrator step, one could use an interpolation of the continuous-time Hamiltonian flow within that interval to accurately present the boundary collision event and then adjust this integrator step so that the Hamiltonian flow does not leave the constrained domain.
 However, such an adjustment would generally prevent the HMC integrator from being time-reversible.
-As a result, the Metropolis-Hastings correction of the numerical integration to exactly correct for the approximation error would become significantly more difficult than in the standard case with a time-reversible integrator.
-If, on the other hand, collisions are only allowed to occur at the integrator grid points, so that time reversibility is preserved, then this can lead to a biased HMC approximation of the constrained target distribution, as these artificially shifted collisions deviate from the actual ones and therefore effectively occur outside the constrained domain \citep[][Figure 4]{10.1063/1.3573613}.
-(An unbiased HMC procedure for such a case, but for a modified Hamiltonian that leads to numerical integration steps that update the position of the variables only parallel to the coordinate axes, can be found in \citealp{10.1093/biomet/asz083}.)
+As a result, the standard Metropolis-Hastings correction of the numerical integration is no longer applicable because the numerically integrated trajectory followed by a momentum flip operation is no longer an involution mapping \citep[see e.g.][Comment 2 after Theorem 2]{10.1214/aoap/1027961031}.

+If, on the other hand, collisions are only allowed to occur at the integrator grid points, so that time reversibility is preserved, then this can lead to a biased HMC approximation of the constrained target distribution, as these artificially shifted collisions deviate from the actual ones and therefore effectively occur outside the allowed domain \citep[see e.g.][Figure 4]{10.1063/1.3573613}.
+This effect may be significant as Metropolis-Hastings corrected HMC methods often rely on rather coarse time steps.
+Further, it is not clear that trajectories that leave the allowed domain at some point will return to the allowed domain, which may lead to many rejected proposals.

+An unbiased HMC procedure for such a case, but for a modified Hamiltonian that leads to numerical integration steps that update the position of the variables only parallel to the coordinate axes (and therefore is unlikely to scale well in higher dimensions), can be found in \citealp{10.1093/biomet/asz083}.

 Within a GRHMC approach, these problems of the standard HMC can be circumvented, since in the numerical implementation of GRHMC processes, approximation errors are not explicitly corrected but controlled by adaptive integrator step sizes, which allows the representation of the Hamiltonian flow between integrator grid points using appropriate numerical interpolations.
 This means that the collision events can be represented with arbitrarily high precision without having to forgo conventional Hamiltonian dynamics, which are known to scale well to high-dimensional target distributions \citep[see e.g.][]{10.1214/21-AIHP1197}.
 Based on these insights, we develop a novel, generic and flexible GRHMC approach to explore numerically efficiently distributions with various types of constraints, which is also operational in high-dimensional applications.